sourcegraph/sourcegraph-public-snapshot/doc/getting-started/github-vs-sourcegraph.md

-* Files larger than 1 MB are excluded*
+* Files larger than 1 MB are excluded unless you explicitly specify them in [search.largeFiles](https://docs.sourcegraph.com/admin/config/site_config#search-largeFile) to be indexed and searched regardless of size
 * Binary files are excluded
 * Files other than UTF-8 are excluded

-*You can use the [search.largeFiles](https://docs.sourcegraph.com/admin/config/site_config#search-largeFile) keyword to specify files to be indexed and searched regardless of size.

 With Sourcegraph, typically, the latest code on the default **branch** of each repository is indexed (usually the master or main), but Sourcegraph can also index other non-default branches, such as long-running branches like release branches.
 If you’re searching outside of indexed branches, you can use unindexed search.
 You should expect slightly slower results when searching unindexed code.